ShiuLab/PseudogenePipeline/README.md

   1. hiConf.RMfilt/hiConf.RMfilt.cdnm - position information for pseudogenes
   2. fa.hiConf.RMfilt/fa.hiConf.RMfilt.cdnm - sequence information for pseudogenes
   3. hiConf.RMfilt.cdnm.gff - gff file with pseudogene annotations
+  4. pseudogene_evidence_cod - information on the numbers of stop codons, stop condons near gaps, frameshits, framshifts near gaps.
+Because the gaps can simply be alignments between coding sequence and introns, any predicted stop and frameshift near them are of lower confidence.
 * NOTE: cdnm versions of the output use simplified pseudogene names.

 ## Versio info